 When the summits of Adirondack mountains are reached, that age old adage "the best things in life are free" rings true.
 But the Crown Point, N.Y.
 Town Supervisor, Charles Harrington, wants to explore the idea of charging a fee for the usage of public trails in the Adirondacks.

-In an article for Plattsburgh, N.Y.'s Press Republican newspaper, Harrington expressed his beliefs that a fee could create a lot of revenue for New York State by having hikers purchase a "hiking permit."
+for Plattsburgh, N.Y.'s Press Republican newspaper, Harrington expressed his beliefs that a fee could create a lot of revenue for New York State by having hikers purchase a "hiking permit."
 While that could be true, if the cost doesn't drive hikers away, a fee, and associated permit, could pose a few problems.

 First off, all trails on public Forest Preserve lands in the Adirondacks are managed by the Department of Environmental Conservation (DEC), so that would mean DEC officials would have to monitor and enforce the fee.
 Where would the money come from to staff every trailhead in the Adirondacks?
 Would it be possible to enforce a hiking permit with thousands of hikers visiting the Adirondacks each year?